 Information for dual nationals

 Australian/Taiwanese dual national males over 18 years of age may be subject to compulsory military service in Taiwan.
-Dual nationals are advised to seek further information from the Taipei Economic and Cultural Office regarding exemptions that may be available to overseas residents.
+Dual nationals are advised to seek further information from the nearest Taipei Economic and Cultural Office regarding exemptions that may be available to overseas residents.
+To check whether compulsory military service is required upon arrival in Taiwan dual nationals may also refer to the National Conscription Agency website.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-The standard of medical facilities provided by public hospitals in Taiwan and other major cities is reasonable.
+The standard of medical facilities provided by public hospitals in Taiwan and other major cities is good although there may be lengthy waiting times.
 Physicians are well trained and state of the art medical equipment is often available.
-Doctors may see as many as 30 patients in an hour and waiting areas to see a doctor may be crowded.
 Treatment at private clinics and priority care centres is expensive.
 Doctors and hospitals may expect payment prior to providing medical and dental services, including for emergency care.

-The mosquito-borne illness dengue fever occurs in Taiwan especially in the tropical southern regions.
-We recommend you take measures to avoid mosquito bites including using insect repellent at all times.
+Dengue fever occurs in Taiwan especially in the tropical southern/central regions.
+As of 17 September 2015, there were over 11,000 reported dengue fever cases this year in Taiwan, mainly in the Tainan area.
+As there is no vaccine available against dengue fever, we recommend you protect yourself by taking measures to avoid mosquito bites including using insect repellent at all times.

 Hand, Foot and Mouth Disease (HFMD) is common in Taiwan with more serious outbreaks occurring from time to time.
 In Asia, outbreaks of HFMD usually start in March/April and peak in May but can continue until August to October each year.
 It mostly affects children under the age of 10 years but adult cases (particularly young adults) are not unusual.
 The illness is characterised by fever as well as blisters and rashes on the hands, feet and buttocks.
 HFMD is spread by direct contact with nose and throat discharges and faeces of infected people.
 Normal hygiene precautions should be taken including careful and frequent hand washing.

 Water-borne, food-borne and other infectious diseases are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw or undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help